ChenfuShi/tools_for_HiChIP/README.md

 ## Authors

-These tools were developed by Chenfu Shi<sup>1</sup> at the University of Manchester for use in our pipelines in Magnus Rattray<sup>2,3</sup> and Gisela Orozco<sup>1,3</sup>'s labs.
+These tools were developed by Chenfu Shi<sup>1</sup> at the University of Manchester for use in our pipelines in Magnus Rattray<sup>2,3</sup> and Gisela Orozco<sup>1,3</sup> labs.
 1) Centre for Genetics and Genomics Versus Arthritis.
-Division of Musculoskeletal and Dermatolog-ical Sciences, School of Biological Sciences, Faculty of Biology, Medicine and Health, The Universi-ty of Manchester, UK
+Division of Musculoskeletal and Dermatological Sciences, School of Biological Sciences, Faculty of Biology, Medicine and Health, The University of Manchester, UK.
 2) Division of Informatics, Imaging and Data Sciences, Faculty of Biology, Medicine and Health, University of Manchester, UK.
 3) NIHR Manchester Biomedical Research Centre, Manchester University NHS Foundation Trust, Manchester Academic Health Science Centre, Manchester, UK.